 S. 3.1 (26) of Regulation (EU) no. 596/2014 defines a "Person Closely Associated" with relevant parties as one of the following: (a) a spouse or a partner considered to be equivalent to a spouse in accordance with national law (b) a dependent child, in accordance with national law; (c) a relative who has shared the same household for at least one year on the date of the transaction concerned; or (d) a legal person, trust or partnership, the managerial responsibilities of which are discharged by a person discharging managerial responsibilities or by a person refer referred to in points a), b) or c), which is directly or indirectly controlled by such a person, which is set up for the benefit of such a person, or the economic interests of which are substantially equivalent to those of such a person.
-S. 152-sexies.1.d) of the Issuers' Regulation defines the following as persons closely associated with "relevant persons": d.1) spouses, unless legally separated, dependent children, including those of the spouse, and, if they have cohabited for at least one year, parents and persons referred to in paragraph d.1) is solely or jointly responsible for the management; d.3) legal persons controlled directly or indirectly by a relevant person or one of the persons referred to in paragraph d.1); d.5) trusts set up in favour of a relevant person or one of the persons referred to in paragraph d.1); d.5) trusts set up in favour of a relevant person or one of the persons referred to in paragraph d.1); d.5) trusts set up in favour of a relevant person or one of the persons referred to in paragraph d.1); d.5) trusts set up in favour of a relevant person or one of the persons referred to in paragraph d.1); d.5) trusts set up in favour of a relevant person or one of the persons referred to in paragraph d.1); d.5) trusts set up in favour of a relevant person or one of the persons referred to in paragraph d.1); d.5) trusts set up in favour of a relevant person or one of the persons referred to in paragraph d.1); d.5) trusts set up in
+S. 152-sexies.1.d) of the Issuers' Regulation defines the following as persons closely associated with "relevant persons": d.1) spouses, unless legally separated, dependent children, including those of the spouse, and, if they have cohabited for at least one year, parents and persons related by consanguinity of affinity; d.2) legal persons, partnerships and trusts in which a relevant person or one of the persons referred to in paragraph d.1) is solely or jointly responsible for the management; d.3) legal persons controlled directly or indirectly by a relevant person or one of the persons referred to in paragraph d.1); d.4) partnerships whose economic interests are substantially equivalent to those of a relevant person or one of the persons referred to in paragraph d.1); d.5) trusts set up in favour of a relevant person or one of the persons referred to in paragraph d.1);